 Phytology is an artist & community led project exploring the use, value, resilience and function of wildness within urban ecosystems.

-Launched at Bethnal Green Nature Reserve in 2014, Phytology is part physic garden; part cultural institute; part urban wilderness; and a platform for collaboration between artists, musicians, writers and a wide variety of community groups.
+Launched at Bethnal Green Nature Reserve in 2014, Phytology is part physic garden; part cultural institute; part urban wilderness; and a platform for collaboration between the arts, humanities and science.

 Saturday 11am – 6pm

 Supported by the Wellcome Trust, Grow Wild, Biffa Award and Arts Council England